 Remember that in some extreme cases, bee, wasp and hornet stings have caused anaphylactic shock and even death.
 An epipen could save your life or the life of someone you know.

 If you're like me and are not allergic, you will still want to diffuse the pain from a sting.
+Even simple common wasp stings can be rather unpleasant.
 Personally, I carry a first aid kit in my vehicle that includes insect sting wipes.
 And yes, I have had to use them in the past during my outdoor adventures.
 They do help mitigate the pain significantly.

 There are also products like Sting-Kill, which are swabs or wipes that will help eliminate the pain and swelling in a hurry.
 I recommend adding something like this to your boat, truck or RV if you don't already have it.
 They don't take up much room and when a sting happens, you'll be glad you have them.